-The recession has many thinking that a home business might not be a bad idea.
+The changes we have been experience over the past 10 years has many thinking that a home business might not be a bad idea.
 It’s not just about escaping the rat race; in some cases, it’s about income diversity.
 The reality that anyone could get fired from a steady paying job is one that has been brought home — literally.
 Starting a home business can provide you with a way to earn some extra money, protecting yourself, to some degree, from economic upheaval and lay-offs.

 You don’t need a lot of money, either, to start a home business.
 There are a number of solid ideas that can be started from home.
 Here are 5 home business ideas with low start-up costs: